kibexd/workers-rights-watch-website/email-to-eunice.md

 ## EMAIL VERSION

-**Subject:** Workers Rights Watch Website - Ready for Launch
+**Subject:** Workers Rights Watch Website - Ready for Launch & Agreement

 ---

 Dear Madam Eunice,

+I hope this email finds you well.

-I'm excited to share that the **Workers Rights Watch website is 95% complete and ready to go live!**
+I'm excited to share that the **Workers Rights Watch website is now 95% complete and ready to go live!** All 10 pages, features, and functionality we discussed are working beautifully.

 I've prepared a **Website Development & Maintenance Agreement** (attached) that outlines:

-1. All 10 pages and features delivered
+1. The work completed (all pages and features)
-2. Payment: **KES 75,000** (50% on signing, 50% on completion)
+2. Payment terms: KES 75,000 (50% on signing, 50% on delivery)
-3. Monthly maintenance: **KES 15,000** (fixed for 3 years)
-4. What's included and next steps

-The website can launch immediately upon agreement.
-The donation system integration (Stripe, M-Pesa, PayPal) will be handled separately to allow quick launch.
+3. Ongoing maintenance and SEO services: KES 12,000/quarter (KES 4,000/month equivalent)
+4. What's needed to complete the final 5% (payment gateway credentials)

-Please review the attached agreement, and let me know when we can discuss.
-I'm happy to walk through it together or answer any questions.
+Please review the agreement at your convenience.
+I'm happy to discuss any questions you may have or schedule a call to walk through it together.

-Looking forward to seeing it live!
+The website is ready to make an impact for Workers Rights Watch, and I look forward to seeing it live.

 **Warm regards,**

-[Your Name]
-[Your Phone]
-[Your Email]
+Enock Kibe Ngunyi
+Phone: 0735663656
+Email: kibeenock7390@gmail.com

 **Attachment:** Website Development & Maintenance Agreement.pdf